reconf/reconf-jvm/README.md

 ```

 <a name="overriding-the-updatefrequency-annotation-with-reconfxml"/>
-### Overriding the @UpdateFrequency annotation with reconf.xml
+### Overriding the update frequency parameters with reconf.xml
 It's very common to define a reasonable update frequency for production environment and a different one during testing.
-Adding a `configuration-repository-update-frequency` tag in the reconf.xml file will cause it to override the `@UpdateFrequency` settings of every configuration repository.
-It is important to notice that it won't affect items annotated with `@DoNotUpdate` or `@UpdateFrequency`.
+Adding a `configuration-repository-update-frequency` tag in the reconf.xml file will cause it to override the update frequency parameters (interval and timeUnit) of every configuration repository.

 ```xml
 <configuration xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="https://raw.github.com/reconf/reconf-jvm/master/schema/reconf-1.0.xsd">